Confirmed 2024/25 Premier League kits

 The away shirt is another interesting inclusion from adidas, who have used the same template as the home but with dramatically different colours.

-Black, green and red are thrown together according to reliable leaks and it's certainly a unique addition to adidas' collaboration with the north London club.
+Black, green and red are thrown together as part of an African-inspired strip and it's certainly a unique addition to adidas' collaboration with the north London club.

 Arsenal's third shirt is, well, not very Arsenal.
 Aqua and purple dominate with the shirt boasting a rather unique design.
 Windows 8, anyone?
 This one will certainly split opinion.